nosarthur/nosarthur.github.io/_drafts/transition.md

     * My math and coding background enables me to learn new tools quickly.
 * Weakness:
     * No industry experience
+    * No machine learning experience

 ## why data scientist

+    * low pay in academia

 ## my timeline

-* Left postdoc job on May 6, 2016.
+* Left postdoc job in early May 2016
+* Start application in late July 2016
+* Accept offer  in

 ## after thoughts

-My mistakes include
+* Do let people know that you are looking for job
+* Do participate in [kaggle][1] competitions ASAP
 * Don't waste time on deep learning

-* Let as many people as possible know that you are looking for jobs.
-* Don't apply if you won't accept the offer.
+* Don't apply if you won't accept the offer

+Many of my former classmates and colleagues are working as data scientists in industry.
+Two of them even wrote a book on [Data Science Interview Exposed](https://www.amazon.com/Science-Interviews-Exposed-Yanping-Huang/dp/1511977485).

 ## learning resources

+* [kaggle][1]

 * [dataQuest](https://www.dataquest.io)